je256/Water_Access_Report/README.md

 ### 1. **Large Population Lacks Basic Water Access**
 - Only 22% of Maji Ndogo’s population has access to basic water services, especially in rural areas.
-- This was determined by creating a new column, Basic_water_access with the following measure :
+- This was determined by creating a new column, 'Basic_water_access' with the following formula:
 ````
 dax
 Basic_water_access =